Haytham Faour

-Haytham Moussa Faour (هيثم موسى فاعور; born 27 February 1990) is a Lebanese footballer who plays as a defensive midfielder.
+Haytham Moussa Faour (هيثم موسى فاعور; born 27 February 1990) is a Lebanese footballer who plays as a defensive midfielder for club Irshad Chehim.

-Faour joined Ahed in 2009 and became one of the team's main players, winning the Lebanese Golden Ball in 2015.
+Faour made his senior debut for Ahed in 2009 and became one of the team's main players, winning the Lebanese Golden Ball in 2015.
 He also captained them to an AFC Cup win in 2019, helping Ahed become the first Lebanese club to win the title.
+Faour left Ahed in 2023 after 16 years at the club, and signed for Shabab Sahel.
+He then played for Nejmeh, before moving to Akhaa Ahli Aley and Irshad Chehim in 2026 in the Lebanese Second Division.

 Faour represented Lebanon internationally from 2011 to 2019, playing 61 games and retiring as one of the national team's most-capped players.

 Club career

 On 2 October 2013, it was reported that Faour had signed for Iraqi club Al-Naft on a loan deal worth $140,000.
 After playing a friendly game for the club, the manager cancelled the transfer as he stated that he was looking for a "more attacking-minded midfielder".

 On 31 May 2023, after having played 16 years at Ahed, Shabab Sahel announced the signing of Faour on a three-year contract.
 On 28 March 2025, he joined Nejmeh on a free transfer ahead of the second half of the 2024–25 season.
+Faour moved to Akhaa Ahli Aley in the Lebanese Second Division for the second half of the 2025–26 season.
+In August 2026, He joined Second Division club Irshad Chehim.